Price Tower: Sale to McFarlin Building LLC

 In January 2025, a Washington County judge ruled that the tower had to be sold to McFarlin for $1.4 million; at the time, Copper Tree and Green Copper Holdings reportedly had only $216 in assets.
 That February, the judge confirmed the sale would go through, with the proceeds to be held by the court until all claims were resolved.
 Blanchard filed for Chapter 11 bankruptcy protection that month, so a bankruptcy auction for the building was scheduled for May 6, with bidding starting on March 31.
 Of more than 900 potential bidders notified of the auction, McFarlin was the only one to submit a bid.
 In early May 2025, the building was sold to McFarlin for its original bid of $1.4 million; the new owner planned to use it as a residential building and hotel.
 The restoration was to cost $10 million, partly financed by historic-preservation tax credits, and it was planned to be completed in 2027.

 Shortly after buying the tower, McFarlin drained standing water that had accumulated in the basement, and turned the power back on.
 That August, the Frank Lloyd Wright Building Conservancy bought 11 of the building's original furnishings that had been sold the previous year.
+The new owners began renovating the Price Tower that December, hiring Brickhugger to oversee the work.
+The project, costing $10 million, included converting the interior into 20 residences and 20 hotel rooms.
+The Copper Bar and Restaurant was to be removed, while the penthouse office was to be preserved as a museum.
+The lawsuits over the tower itself were resolved in early 2026.
+Blanchard, the former owner, sued several media outlets for defamation that August over news coverage of the furnishings' disposition.